The Phantom of PCIe: Constraining Generative Artificial Intelligences for Practical Peripherals Trace Synthesizing: Evaluations

 \subsection{Evaluation Metrics}

-Unlike traditional generation tasks, generating TLP traces requires a much lower error tolerance.
-Even minor inaccuracies can lead to generated content that does not reflect rational transaction logic.
-Thus, traditional generation task evaluation metrics alone are insufficient.
-Considering these factors specific to peripheral TLP trace generation tasks, we design two new evaluation metrics: Transmission Package Error and Transmission Traffic Error.
-These metrics assess the rationality and correctness of the generated entries corresponding to TLP transactions within a frame.
-The definitions of these two metrics are as follows:
+To quantify the extent of AI hallucination in this domain, we design two new evaluation metrics (Transmission Package Error and Transmission Traffic Error).
+These metrics are tailored to assess the protocol rationality and correctness of generated TLP transactions, effectively measuring the severity of hallucinations.
+The definitions of two metrics are as follows: